Latency (engineering): Fiber optics

-Latency in optical fiber is largely a function of the speed of light, which is 299,792,458 meters/second in vacuum.
-This would equate to a latency of 3.33 µs for every kilometer of path length.
+Latency in optical fiber is largely a function of the speed of light.
+This would equate to a latency of 3.33 μs for every kilometer of path length.
 The index of refraction of most fiber optic cables is about 1.5, meaning that light travels about 1.5 times as fast in a vacuum as it does in the cable.
-This works out to about 5.0 µs of latency for every kilometer.
+This works out to about 5.0 μs of latency for every kilometer.
 In shorter metro networks, higher latency can be experienced due to extra distance in building risers and cross-connects.
 To calculate the latency of a connection, one has to know the distance traveled by the fiber, which is rarely a straight line, since it has to traverse geographic contours and obstacles, such as roads and railway tracks, as well as other rights-of-way.

 Due to imperfections in the fiber, light degrades as it is transmitted through it.
 For distances of greater than 100 kilometers, amplifiers or regenerators are deployed.
 Latency introduced by these components needs to be taken into account.